rasjonell/hybr/README.md

 Take control of your digital world with `hybr` - a self-hosted infrastructure manager that lets you deploy and manage services with ease.

 > [!NOTE]
 > 🚧 This project is under active development.
-Everything including this documentat may be changed in the future.
+Everything including this document may be changed in the future.
 > Star the repository to follow our progress!

 ## Features